Coca-Cola violates international law by operating on stolen Palestinian land. Stop Coca-Cola profiting from the occupation.

 TAKE ACTION:

 On Saturday 13 December, we’re asking everyone to stage a rally outside your local Costa Coffee (owned by Coca-Cola) and distribute leaflets encouraging the public to #BoycottCocaCola.
-(You can order your leaflets by clicking on the ''distribute'' button above.
+(Order leaflets by clicking on the ''distribute'' button above).

 On Friday 19 December, distribute leaflets outside your local masjid. post-Jumuah prayers.
-(You can order your leaflets by clicking on the ''distribute'' button above.
+(Order leaflets by clicking on the ''distribute'' button above).

 The 14th Coca-Cola Truck Tour will take place this year.
-Locations for its stops are usually released 24 hours in advance.
-Join local Palestine activists to rally outside the truck and let others know that Coca-Cola profits from genocide and apartheid.
+Locations for its stops are released at the very last minute.
+Let others know that Coca-Cola profits from genocide and apartheid by distributing leaflets outside the truck.
+(Order leaflets by clicking on the "distribute" button above).

 Coca-Cola has a factory in Atarot, an illegal Israeli settlement built on stolen Palestinian land.
 Palestinian communities are forcibly removed for these settlements to be built.
 This is illegal under international law.

-By operating in the illegal Israeli settlement of Atarot, Coca-Cola is ignoring international law and profiting from the illegal occupation.
+By operating in the illegal Israeli settlement of Atarot, Coca-Cola is ignoring international law and profiting from the illegal occupation of Palestine.

 There are currently up to 750,000 Israeli settlers living in at least 250 illegal Israeli settlements across the occupied West Bank and East Jerusalem.
 By drinking Coca-Cola, we as consumers are turning a blind eye to the illegal occupation of Palestine.